-Colonial chic Beacon Hill is Boston's most adorable and classic New England neighborhood.
-When you think of early America, you picture Beacon Hill.
+This colonial chic part of Boston is one of New England’s most adorable and classic neighborhoods.
+When you conjure visions of early America, you picture Beacon Hill.

-Nestled behind the iconic gold dome of the Massachusetts State House, Beacon Hill is an extremely pretty and tranquil cluster of steep gaslit streets, brick sidewalks, and flower boxes.
-It's regularly listed as one of the most beautiful neighborhoods in America.
+Beacon Hill is nestled behind the iconic gold dome of the Massachusetts State House.
+It’s an extremely pretty and tranquil cluster of steep gaslit streets, brick sidewalks, and flower boxes.
+Beacon Hill is regularly listed as one of the most beautiful neighborhoods in America.

 1. Massachusetts State House: Symbol of Freedom

 This magnificent hybrid Neo-Classical and Federal style State House is one of the best things to do and see in Boston.
 It reflects the ebullient nature of a newly freed republic.

 Like much of Beacon Hill, it was designed by Charles Bulfinch.
 The state house was completed in 1798, and is the oldest building on Beacon Hill.

 On July 4, 1795, Samuel Adams and Paul Revere laid the cornerstone on land that once served as John Hancock’s cow pasture.
 The red brick building’s first dome was wooden.
 In 1802, patriot Paul Revere covered it with copper to prevent water leakage.
 In 1874, the dome was gilded in 24 carat gold.